rosew/marketbeta/README.md

 The application is provided as is.
 To report bugs please file [an issue](https://github.com/rosew/marketbeta/issues) at the github repo.

+To request features that would be generally useful please submit your suggestions [here](http://www.parkside.io/contact.html).

-To request paid support or further development please contact [Parkside Software, LLC](http://www.parkside.io/contact.html).
+To request paid support or development please contact [Parkside Software, LLC](http://www.parkside.io/contact.html).

 ## Setup and Customization

-... coming soon ...
+- Replace app/assets/images/logo.jpg with your logo.

 ## Launch on heroku / production